 There are bound to be miscalculation sometimes when measuring the amount of water needed.
 In the event that the soup seems to be drying up, add hot water to lessen the impact of the change in cooking temperature.
 Oh, it is better to add hot water halfway instead of using a lot of water in the beginning.
-It is much harder to reduce liquid without overcooking than replenishing liquid.
+It is much harder to reduce liquid without overcooking the ingredients.

 An important preparation step for simmering soup is parboiling the ingredients.